Joe McCarroll: Anti-Divorce Campaign

 The referendum was passed by a slim margin, and after an unsuccessful court challenge by Des Hanafin, was signed into law in June 1996.

 Abortion

 Joe McCarroll co-founded the Pro Life Campaign in 1992, and was its chairman until December 2015.
 He was active in the PLC, speaking at seminars.

 2002 Abortion referendum

-While chairman of the Pro Life Campaign, McCarroll called for a 'yes' vote in the Twenty-fifth Amendment of the Constitution Bill, 2002 (Ireland), which was rejected by the people in the referendum.
+While chairman of the Pro Life Campaign, McCarroll called for a 'yes' vote in the Twenty-fifth Amendment of the Constitution Bill 2001, which was rejected by the people in the referendum.
 He said the proposed amendment was "not anti-woman" and would "put the unborn on the social radar screen" so that women with an unexpected pregnancy could be supported, and that the amendment would provide a very good barrier against "anyone smuggling in abortion and describing it as medical treatment."

 LGBT rights

 In 1993, as national secretary of Family Solidarity, he campaigned against the decriminalisation of homosexuality, calling it "unnatural",.
 In 2015, in the lead up to the marriage equality referendum, he campaigned against it, and called for a 'No' vote.
 The referendum was passed.